 A quality hand-crafted stick

 Ramblersticks are quality, hand crafted, wooden rambling sticks, with handles carved in the shapes of wild animals and birds.
-These sticks are all one piece, with no added attachments, such as horn or acrylic.
+These sticks can be all one piece, with no added attachments, such as horn or acrylic.
 Each stick is unique.

 Much searching is necessary to find a stick suitable for carving.
 It needs to have enough 'handle' for working, and be attractive and manageable.
 Some straightness of stem is desirable.
 Only a small number of raw sticks possess all of these qualities, and it is not usual to find a good stick without natural blemishes on it of one sort or another, which can actually enhance the overall appearance.
 You can read more about the processes of finding and creating a Ramblerstick.